Asutoshpadhy1/whats_app_analyzer/README.md

 4. you can analyze both group chats and a perticular one
 5. click the link below and explore the app
 6. https://whatsappanalyzerasu.herokuapp.com/

+- Open the individual or group chat.
+- Tap More options > More > Export chat.
+- Choose whether to export with media or without media.(without media recomonded)